vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 Clear, consistent naming helps your scenarios stay readable and maintainable, especially as your test suite grows.
 This guide offers practical naming tips for subjects and steps, aligned with Vedro’s principles of being **readable**, **scalable**, and **pragmatic**.

-These aren’t hard rules — Vedro doesn’t enforce naming conventions.
+These aren’t hard rules.
+Vedro doesn’t enforce naming conventions.
 Think of them as helpful defaults that you can adapt to your project or team style.

 ## Defining the Subject

-The `subject` should describe the **intent** of the scenario — what action is being tested, or what the user/system is trying to do.
+The `subject` should describe the **intent** of the scenario: what action is being tested, or what the user/system is trying to do.
 Keep it short, direct, and ideally from the user’s perspective.

 <Tabs groupId="test-style">
   <TabItem value="class-based" label="Class-based" default>